pasqal-io/qadence2-core/docs/transition.md

 ## Quantum Models

-Qadence2 uses `Expression` and `IR` to represent the details of the quantum circuits and algorithms.
-They first need to be compiled in order to execute them with the backends.
-We use `compiled_to_model` and `compiled_to_backend` to compile them in the proper format.
-Only after this procedure is it ready to execute `run`, `sample`, and `expectation`.
+Qadence2 uses `Expression` and `IR` to represent the details of the quantum circuits and algorithms and `Platform` to match the executing backend, whereas Qadence is not separated.
+As a result, Qadence can call `run,` `sample,` and `expectation` with the circuit representation itself.
+However, Qadence2 requires it first to be compiled to execute them with the backends.
+Qadence2 uses `compile_to_model` and `compile_to_backend` to compile them into `model` and `compiled_model,` respectively.
+After this procedure, it is only ready to execute `run,` `sample,` and `expectation.`

 Qadence
 ```python exec="on" source="material-block" html="1" session="getting_started"